Devanshi512/Gender-Recognition/README.md

-# Gender-recognition-from-voice-using-machine-learning

-Voice Gender Recognition Using Machine Learning
+# Gender Recognition From Voice Using Machine Learning

-Voice dataset is from kaggle:
-You can find it here: https://www.kaggle.com/primaryobjects/voicegender

-This dataset contained 3168 rows and 21 columns
+Voice dataset is from kaggle(https://www.kaggle.com/primaryobjects/voicegender), contained 3168 X 21 data

+# Tech Stack
+Python
+Jypter Notebook or Google Colab

+# Output

+### A. Blocks

+### B. final_res file (i.e. result file of confusion matrix)

+### C. Code of achieved accuracy

+# About Dataset
 In this dataset 20 columns represent the acoustic properties of Voice.

 •	meanfreq: mean frequency (in kHz)